Orange County Unemployment Benefits

 Unemployment Benefits News

-Art Bailly of San Mateo, Calif., figured he had another couple months worth of unemployment insurance.
+Art Bailly of San Mateo, Calif., figured he had another couple of months’ worth of unemployment insurance.
 He was super upset to discover two weeks ago that his unemployment benefits would be stopping short.

 If you receive unemployment benefits or are about to file, you need to know about several new requirements that go into effect today.